fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 Similarly, chronic constipation can also obstruct bowels, whereas chronic diarrhoea can increase the difficulty for you to absorb the necessary nutrients from food.
 However, these may be a sign of a more serious condition, so it is better to monitor for a few days before seeing a doctor.

-That said, pay attention to any signs of blood.
+That said, pay attention to any signs of blood in your stool.
 If you haven't eaten any of the foods that could turn your poop this colour, such as beets, cranberries or tomato juice, consult with a healthcare professional as soon as possible.

 If you are struggling with having regular bowel movements or your poop does not fall under types 3 and 4 on the Bristol stool chart, it is best to make some lifestyle adjustments, such as: